Julia Letlow, widow of Louisiana congressman-elect, wins special election to succeed him

 Luke Letlow died suddenly on Dec.
 29, 2020, at age 41 from complications of COVID-19.
 He was to be sworn in Jan.
 3.

+House Republican Leader Kevin McCarthy, R-Calif., congratulated Letlow on her win, saying in a statement she "offered a message that united Louisiana voters and defied predictions by winning this special election outright with a clear majority — a remarkable accomplishment among a field of 12 candidates.

+"As Julia succeeds her late husband and our friend, Luke, we look forward to welcoming her to Congress, where her expertise in higher education will help us continue to deliver solutions for America."

-Louisiana Gov. John Bel Edwards, a Democrat, offered congratulations to Julia Letlow on what he said must be a proud but bittersweet day.
+Louisiana Gov. John Bel Edwards, a Democrat, also lauded her on what he said must be a proud but bittersweet day.

 LUKE LETLOW, 41-YEAR-OLD CONGRESSMAN-ELECT, DIES WITH COVID-19